xiaolongbao33/ers-system/README.md

   - CHECK, just add to clear browser cache to update all-reimbursement.js ;-P - Managers should be able to view pending, approved, and denied requests.
 - Employees should be able to submit a new reimbursement request.
   - CHECK -Upon successfully submitting a reimbursement, an employee should be redirected to a page notifying them of its success and giving them an option to return to submit any additional reimbursements.
-- IN PROGRESS, receiving 200 response in Postman, but no update in DB - Managers should be able to update the status of a reimbursement (through postman only, no view required).
+- CHECK, receiving 200 response in Postman, and update to DB - Managers should be able to update the status of a reimbursement (through postman only, no view required).

 ### Bonus User Stories
 - Employees should be able to view their specific reimbursements on the 'my-reimbursements' page (view provided).